stitchdata/docs/_replication/scheduling/advanced-cron-scheduling.md

 1. **Advanced scheduling isn't available for all integrations**.
 Some database integrations don't currently support advanced scheduling.
 We are working on converting these integrations into Singer-powered taps, at which point advanced scheduling will be available.

-2. **Days of the week in specific months can't be specified** due to the implementation of cron Stitch uses.
-POSIX (the name of the cron library) [has a unique method for specifying days](#specifying-days).
+2. **Days of the week in specific months can't be specified** due to the implementation of cron Stitch use, which is called POSIX.
+THe POSIX standard [has subtle rules for specifying days](#specifying-days).

    For example: The expression `* * * 1 1` translates to _"every day in the first month (January) and the first day of every week (Monday)"_, **not** _"every Monday in January"_.